Tips for Communicating with your Teen or Young Adult Child

 Start Small - It Doesn’t Have to be Perfect!

 Your goal is to stay connected and be someone safe to talk to.
 You don’t have to do it perfectly.
 Start small – try one conversation this week where you focus entirely on hearing rather than responding.
-Notice what happens.
-Your relationship will thank you for it.
+Remember to avoid those “listening blocks” and be curious!
+If they shut you down, don’t get discouraged.
+Try another time.